SovnSkyrim/Aldrnari/Modified Gameplay.md

 ## Gameplay - Combat | Engarde

-The main combat overhaul of Aldrnari is [Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) - "Fixing Skyrim's melee combat one tweak at a time ".
+The main combat overhaul of Aldrnari is **[Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) - "Fixing Skyrim's melee combat one tweak at a time"**.

 It is one of the most diverse combat overhaul on Nexus, and a really fun one when mastered.
 Here I will describe a few core mechanics, but it has so many mechanics, I highly suggest reading and watching videos on it (or don't and figure out techniques and mechanics by yourself, at the price of a lot of deaths).